Clara-X/ReproAlphaRL/README.md

-# On Predictability of Reinforcement Learning Dynamics for Large Language Models
+# Reproduction Code for "On Predictability of Reinforcement Learning Dynamics for Large Language Models"

 This repository corresponds to the paper: